bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 -----------------------------

 When you establish a database connection, you just define a new connectiong with given name but your sql statements still uses default connection.
 To run queries on your new connection, you have to activate your db connection.
-SETACTIVECONNECTION command is used to switch between default connection and your custom connection. **After you switch your database connection, active connection is used by all transactions in session even they are already already opened before activating database.**
+SETACTIVECONNECTION command is used to switch between default connection and your custom connection. **After you switch your database connection, active connection is used by all transactions in session even they are already opened before activating database.**

 Here is the syntax for the command: